What is an Attack Surface?

 Mapping Your Vulnerabilities

 CloudDefense.AI goes beyond basic vulnerability scanning.
-It meticulously crawls your entire cloud infrastructure, applications, and configurations.
+It meticulously crawls your entire cloud infrastructure, applications, and configurations and crafts a holistic attack path analysis graph that exposes the potential attack vector.
 This in-depth analysis identifies all potential entry points for attackers, including vulnerabilities, misconfigured systems, exposed assets, and weaknesses in access controls.

 Imagine a map that not only shows individual vulnerabilities but also how they connect, creating potential pathways for attackers to infiltrate your systems.
 CloudDefense.AI constructs a comprehensive attack graph that visualizes these interconnected vulnerabilities and assets.
 This allows you to see the bigger picture and understand how a seemingly minor weakness could be exploited as part of a larger attack.